 - Babies and young children may not be able to move away from second-hand smoke.

-Second-hand smoke in your home and car
+Second-hand smoke in your home

 - The poisons will linger long after the smoke and smell have disappeared.